 This nuance isn’t a huge deal, but it’s worth considering in which circumstance it makes sense.
 For example, I hired someone to fully set up my Pinterest account.
 She has a whole process and workflow.
 She should have that written out in a contract.
 I, as her client, should not be giving her a contractor agreement.
 It’s more or less her burden/obligation to give me a client contract.
 On the flip side, my virtual assistant did not have a contract, so I had her sign my contractor agreement to touch on the issues of payment, intellectual property, and confidentiality.

 To boil it down, I suppose contractor agreements are ideal when you’re subcontracting work or where the person you’re hiring doesn’t have an agreement, and you want some legal protections in place.

 The third category is a bit of a catchall, but I lump your internal contracts in here like operating and partnership agreements, as well as privacy policies for websites.
 Web terms are like a client service agreement, but they live on your website.
 When people download your products or make purchases on your website, they check that little box that says, “I agree to the terms of service.”
 You need to have web terms that essentially serves as the agreement for that offer.

 Building Your Client Contract

-In my monthly membership, FUNdamentals, members go through a specific process to create each of the contracts mentioned in this blog because contracts are, well, fundamental to a solid business.
+In my programs, students go through a specific process to create each of the contracts mentioned in this blog because contracts are, well, fundamental to a solid business.